FAMILIES NOMINATION GUIDELINES AND FORM

 - Be willing to have the final essay and photograph published.

-if you would like to nominate a family, please fill in the form here
+if you would like to nominate someone, please fill in the form here

-For our fifth year, Clonmel Applefest launches its ‘Families of Clonmel’ project, highlighting the life stories of families in Clonmel and what they do when they spend time together.
+For our fifth year, Clonmel Applefest launches its ‘Families of Clonmel’ project, highlighting the life story of a family head in Clonmel and what they remember about their family growing up and what they appreciate about their current family.
 This project follows on previous highly successful writing projects in collaboration with a vibrant cohort of locally-based community writers who previously met and wrote about local artisans, elders, and/or incomers into our area, complemented by beautiful photographs by John D. Kelly.

 As per previous years, the selected community writers will learn to fine tune their interviewing, structuring and editing skills during two evening masterclasses in May with Sean O’Connor, an accomplished writer and editor specialising in the Japanese Haibun form, a type of prose writing alternating prose and short poems in Haiku form.
 Sean is also an experienced teacher and writing mentor and will offer guidance on how to structure and edit the essay.

-Each writer will be assigned a family cluster (max.
-3) by Applefest which they will be invited to interview during the month of June; the family will be accompanied by his/her nominator to ensure best safeguarding practice and to allow for direct communication before, during and after the interview process.
-The nominator will also be on hand to assist with the interview and/or help with practical matters and follow questions if needed.
+Each writer will be assigned a older head of family by Applefest which they will be invited to interview during the month of June; the family head will be accompanied by his/her nominator to ensure best safeguarding practice and to allow for direct communication before, during and after the interview process.
+The nominator will also be on hand to assist with the interview and can also where appropriate contribute and help with follow-up questions.

 We welcome suggestions of suitable candidates to interview.
 However, all candidates will go through the same public nomination process to ensure transparency and safeguarding.
 We are looking for 10 community writers to take part in our book project: please read carefully through the guidelines below before applying: